pasztorpisti/django-universal-view-decorator/README.rst

 them and none of the techniques were really attractive to me (visually and/or functionally).

 You are probably familiar at least with the easiest ways of writing a decorator: implementing it as a regular function (or class) and applying it only to regular view functions.
-Implementing a decorator that can be applied to bot regular view functions and instance methods is more challenging especially if you want to access the arguments of the decorated function/method.
+Implementing a decorator that can be applied to both regular view functions and instance methods is more challenging especially if you want to access the arguments of the decorated function/method.